simon-staal/security_2022_labs/tutorial_3/notes.md

 Connection: close
 Content-Type: image/jpeg
 ```
-I resaved the data as a .jpeg, but that didn't help
+I resaved the data as a .jpeg, but that didn't help.
+After looking at the raw binary data, I noticed `EF BF BD` at the start of my file, which is the REPLACEMENT CHARACTER � encoded in UTF-8.
+By opening the file in atom (or some other text editor), the parsing replaced the illegal bytes, removing the data.
+After trying again, this time saving in [**data**](data), and looking at the bytes, after the header, I noticed the sequence `FF D8 FF`, which is the header of a jpeg!
+The challenge is now removing the bytes at the front which belong to the HTTP response header, without reformatting the other bytes.